 If infected, each individual’s long-term immunity is strengthened regarding the specific pathogen and variants of the one which caused the initial infection.

-With highly infectious diseases in which sterilising immunity (which completely prevents infection) does not last a lifetime, and which may fade over periods such as months or a few years - as is the case for influenza and COVID-19 - all-year-round high 25-hydroxyvitamin D levels ensure good immune system competency and prevent the seasonal development of the generally low community immune competency which enables the winter-spring seasonal epidemic outbreaks which currently drive most influenza infection.
+With highly infectious diseases in which sterilising immunity (which completely prevents infection) does not last a lifetime, and which may fade over periods such as months or a few years - as is the case for influenza and COVID-19 - all-year-round high 25-hydroxyvitamin D levels will ensure good immune system competency and prevent the seasonal development of the generally low community immune competency which enables the winter-spring seasonal epidemic outbreaks which currently drive most influenza infection.

-The same pattern of winter-spring seasonality would be more clearly observed with COVID-19 if its variants settled down into changes with avoid pre-existing immunity to some degree without drastically increasing transmissibility.
-The recent rapid increases in transmissibility with Alpha, Delta and now especially Omicron variants and sub-variants has created new infection waves even at times of seasonally somewhat elevated 25-hydroxyvitamin D levels.
+(The same pattern of winter-spring seasonality would be more clearly observed with COVID-19 if its variants settled down into changes which avoid pre-existing immunity to some degree without drastically increasing transmissibility.
+The recent rapid increases in transmissibility with Alpha, Delta and now especially Omicron variants and sub-variants has created new infection waves even at times of seasonally somewhat elevated 25-hydroxyvitamin D levels.)

 While we can’t be sure that any given level of 25-hydroxyvitamin D and availability of early treatments will thwart epidemic transmission of future SARS-CoV-2 variants, it is obvious that we should do all we can to boost 25-hydroxyvitamin D levels since this is the simplest, safest, least expensive measure we can take to protect against this and numerous other diseases.

 The response by most governments and many doctors to influenza and COVID-19 has always been wrong.
 It would always have been better to boost 25-hydroxyvitamin D levels community-wide with proper vitamin D3 supplementation than to widely deploy vaccines.
 It makes no proper sense to vaccinate individuals (which is expensive, invasive and in the case of COVID-19, risky) when their immune systems are not functioning due to an easily correctable nutritional deficiency.
 However, this is what has been done with influenza, and now COVID-19 (with poor results in both cases, regarding transmission and protection from severe disease), due to a number of pernicious factors.

 First among these is the profitability of vaccines, which drives their promotion.

 Second is the widespread attraction many people have to a specific, narrowly targeted, intervention - when simple, broad, nutritional support would be more effective.

-Thirdly, it seems that for some vaccines, popular notions of them protecting against severe disease are not supported by all available evidence.
+Thirdly, it seems that for some vaccines or at least some people, popular notions of them protecting against transmission and severe disease are not supported by all available evidence to the degree to which they had been promised by authorities.
+(2022-06-05 explanatory note: The excessive faith in COVID-19 vaccines caused some or many people to believe that they did not need early treatment or nutritional improvement and/or that such measures were ineffective and/or that promotion or acceptance of such measures would reduce the uptake of vaccines, which they believed was the only viable way of protecting the whole community.
+This reduced many people’s ability to benefit from such nutritional and early treatment approaches.)
 Please see the research articles cited in my two recent articles which show that the best available observations indicate that influenza vaccines, over many years, do not reduce hospitalisation or death for influenza or similar diseases to any discernible degree:

 https://nutritionmatters.substack.com/p/influenza-vaccines-do-not-reduce